 Since inception, we have incurred significant operating losses.
-Our net loss was approximately \$2.8 million for the three months ended March 31, 2015, \$1.6 million for the year ended December 31, 2014 and \$59.1 million from the period of inception (December 26, 2004) through March 31, 2015.
-To date, we have financed our operations primarily through private placements of our preferred stock and convertible promissory notes and the initial public offering of our common stock, or the IPO.
+Our net loss was approximately \$1.6 million for the year ended December 31, 2014 and \$3.7 million for the year ended December 31, 2013, \$5.8 million for the year ended December 31, 2012, and \$56.9 million from the period of inception (December 26, 2004) through December 31, 2014.
+To date, we have financed our operations primarily through private placements of our preferred stock and convertible promissory notes.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and, beginning in 2008, clinical trials.
 We are still in the early stages of development of our product candidates, and we have not completed development of any drugs.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 Our recurring losses from operations have raised substantial doubt regarding our ability to continue as a going concern, and as a result, our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements as of and for the year ended December 31, 2014 with respect to this uncertainty.

-We anticipate that our expenses will continue to be significant with our planned clinical trial for our EGP-437 Combination Product, which consists of EGP-437 and our EyeGate® II Delivery System, including a macular edema trial, a confirmatory Phase 3 non-infectious anterior uveitis trial and an endothelial cell count safety clinical trial.
-We expect to begin randomizing and treating patients in the macular edema trial by the end of the third quarter of 2015 and in the non-infectious anterior uveitis trial by the end of 2015.
+We anticipate that our expenses will continue to be significant with our planned clinical trial for our EGP-437 Combination Product, which consists of EGP-437 and our EyeGate® II Delivery System, including a dose curve trial and a macular edema trial.
+We expect to begin randomizing and treating patients in the dose curve trial by the end of the second quarter of 2015.